DFE-Digital/register-trainee-teachers/docs/adr/0007-store-academic-cycles-on-trainees.md

 We decided to associate `trainees` with `academic_cycles`, storing two foreign keys on the trainee table:

-* `start_academic_cycle_id` to record the academic cycle the trainee 'started' training in, and
+* `start_academic_cycle_id` to record the academic cycle the trainee ’started' training in, and
 * `end_academic_cycle_id` to record the academic cycle the trainee 'finished' in.

 ### Setting the associations

-At various times during the trainee's lifecycle the data can change requiring us to update the academic cycles e.g. we have a trainee with an course end date in August that ends up getting awarded in October.
+At various times during the trainee’s lifecycle the data can change requiring us to update the academic cycles e.g. we have a trainee with an course end date in August that ends up getting awarded in October.